-- t.96 (a) The Referee is responsible not only for the direction of the bout, the judging of touches and the checking of equipment, but equally for the maintenance of order in the bouts which he or she is refereeing (cf. t.35/i). - (b) In his capacity as director of the bout and arbiter of touches, he or she can, in accordance with the rules, penalise the competitors, either by refusing to award a touch which they have in fact made on the opponent, or by awarding against them a touch which they have not in fact received, or by excluding them from the competition which he or she is refereeing, all, according to the circumstances, with or without prior warning.
-In these circumstances, and if he or she has judged on a matter of fact, his decisions are irrevocable (cf. t.122).
+- t.96 (a) The Referee is responsible not only for the direction of the bout, the judging of touches and the checking of equipment, but equally for the maintenance of order in the bouts which he is refereeing (cf. t.35/i). - (b) In his capacity as director of the bout and arbiter of touches, he can, in accordance with the rules, penalize the competitors, either by refusing to award a touch which they have in fact made on the opponent, or by awarding against them a touch which they have not in fact received, or by excluding them from the competition which he is refereeing, all, according to the circumstances, with or without prior warning.
+In these circumstances, and if he has judged on a matter of fact, his decisions are irrevocable (cf. t.122). - (c) By reason of the right of jurisdiction which he has over all the fencers who participate in, or are present at a competition which he is refereeing, he can also propose to the Directoire Technique the expulsion from the venue of the competition of the spectators, trainers, instructors and other persons who accompany the competitors (cf. t.114, t.118, t.120). - (d) Finally, he may recommend to the Directoire Technique all other penalties which he considers appropriate (exclusion from the whole competition, suspension or disqualification) (cf. t.97). - (e) The Directoire Technique is the authority competent to deal with appeals against the decisions of the Referee (cf. t.97ss, t.122).

-- (c) By reason of the right of jurisdiction which he or she has over all the fencers who participate in, or are present at a competition which he or she is refereeing, he or she can also propose to the Bout Committee the expulsion from the venue of the competition of the spectators, trainers, instructors and other persons who accompany the competitors (cf. t.114, t.118, t.120). - (d) Finally, he or she may recommend to the Bout Committee all other penalties which he or she considers appropriate (exclusion from the whole competition, suspension or disqualification) (cf. t.97). - (e) The Bout Committee is the authority competent to deal with appeals against the decisions of the Referee (cf. t.97ss, t.122). - 4.
-The Bout Committee (cf. 0.56-0.62) - t.97 (a) The Bout Committee has jurisdiction over all the fencers who take part in or are present at a competition which it is running.
-When necessary it can intervene on its own initiative in all disputes.
-It may impose, either on its own initiative or at the request of a referee, all the penalties which are applicable during competitions. - (b) It is the juridical authority to deal with appeals against the decisions of referees. - (c) It sends direct to the Central Office of the FIE announcements of disciplinary penalties pronounced during the competitions, as well as any requests for censure, suspension, extension of penalty or permanent suspension, and requests for ultimate appeals. - (d) The Bout Committee activates any penalty imposed against which no appeal is possible or which is not subject to suspension (cf. t.95). - (e) The decisions of the Bout Committee that it takes spontaneously or in its own right (as the first level of authority) are subject to appeal to the Executive Committee of the FIE.

-The decisions made by the Bout Committee when an appeal is made to it are subject only to an ultimate appeal before the Congress of the FIE.

-All the decisions of the Bout Committee are immediately enforceable.
+4. The Directoire Technique (cf. o.56-o.62)

+- t.97 (a) The Directoire Technique has jurisdiction over all the fencers who take part in or are present at a competition which it is running.
+When necessary it can intervene on its own initiative in all disputes. - It may impose, either on its own initiative or at the request of a referee, all the penalties which are applicable during competitions. - (b) It is the juridical authority to deal with appeals against the decisions of referees. - (c) It sends direct to the Central Office of the FIE announcements of disciplinary penalties pronounced during the competitions, as well as any requests for censure, suspension, extension of penalty or permanent suspension, and requests for ultimate appeals. - (d) The Directoire Technique activates any penalty imposed against which no appeal is possible or which is not subject to suspension (cf. t.95). - (e) The decisions of the Directoire Technique that it takes spontaneously or in its own right (as the first level of authority) are subject to appeal to the Executive Committee of the FIE. - The decisions made by the Directoire Technique when an appeal is made to it are subject only to an ultimate appeal before the Congress of the FIE. - All the decisions of the Directoire Technique are immediately enforceable.
 No appeal against a decision can suspend that decision during a competition.